Covid-19: Court and tribunal hearings

 Court users are advised to read the NHS information about prevention, treatment, travel and staying at home.
 Hand sanitisers can be taken into the court or tribunal building and lateral flow tests are available for representatives.

-HM Courts and Tribunals Service (HMCTS) publishes daily operation summaries with updates about which services are affected.
+HM Courts and Tribunals Service (HMCTS) publishes weekly operation summaries with updates about which services are affected.

 Coronavirus advice and guidance has been published by Courts and Tribunals Judiciary.